cweedall/onto-oas/docs/configuration_file.md

   url: http://dbpedia.org/sparql
   prefix: http://dbpedia.org/resource

+## Configuration settings related to OpenAPI's "path" section
+path_config:
+  ## Creates an empty "path" object within the specification file.
+  ## !!IMPORTANT!! overrides all of the "enable" options below.
+  disable_all_paths: true
-## Filter the paths by methods
+  ## Filter the paths by operation types
   enable_get_paths: true
-enable_post_paths: false
+  enable_post_paths: true
-enable_delete_paths: false
+  enable_delete_paths: true
-enable_put_paths: false
+  enable_put_paths: true
   ## For endpoint path names, use "kebab-case" case (all lowercase and separate words with a dash/hyphen).
-Synonyms for "kebab-case" include: caterpillar-case, param-case, dash-case, hyphen-case, lisp-case, spinal-case and css-case
+  ## Synonyms for "kebab-case" include: caterpillar-case, param-case, dash-case, hyphen-case, lisp-case, spinal-case and css-case
   use_kebab_case_paths: false

 ## Select the classes to add in the API
 classes: